rbachawal/project1/cortexstyle.md

   * In invariants use _0C() macro to record a failed conjunct;

   * A header file should include only headers, which are necessary for the header to pass compilation.
-Forward declarations should be used instead of includes where possible. .c files should include all necessary headers directly, without relaying on headers included in already included headers.
+Forward declarations should be used instead of includes where possible. .c files should include all necessary headers directly, without relying on headers included in already included headers.
 Unneeded headers should not be included.
 When a header is included only for a few definitions (as opposed to for a whole interface defined in this header) these symbols should be mentioned in the comment